“Yaninke” Performed by Josh Waletzky

 Below is a scan of the lyrics of Nirenberg’s version from the Kaplan/Rushefsky CD (typography by Ari Davidow, Yiddish keyboarding by Itzik Gottesman):

-This entry was posted on November 16, 2010 at 10:26 pm and is filed under Yiddish Song of the Week with tags Alfie Fogel, Arbeter Ring, Barbara Kirshenblatt-Gimblett, Beyle Schaechter Gottesman, Brisk, bucolic, Bug River, Camp Boiberik, Crossing the Shadows, Czarnawczyce, farm, fields, film, Fishl Kolko, flirting, folkshul, Future and Past, Itzik Gottesman, Josh Waletzky, Kapelye, Khane Mlotek, Lazar Weiner, Leibush Lehrer, Lublin, Mariam Nirenberg, marriage, Mezritsh, Michael Winograd, Pete Rushefsky, Poland, Rebecca Kaplan Muranaka, Russian, rye, secular Yiddish, seder, Sholem Aleichem Folk Institute, Sholom Waletzky, Slavic, Tsharnovtshits, Tsirl Waletzky, Vladimir Heifetz, Workmen's Circle, Yaninke, Yanyinke, Yiddishist, Yosl Mlotek, yugnt-fareyn, Yugntruf, Zalman Mlotek.
+This entry was posted on November 16, 2010 at 10:26 pm and is filed under Main Collection with tags Alfie Fogel, Arbeter Ring, Barbara Kirshenblatt-Gimblett, Beyle Schaechter Gottesman, Brisk, bucolic, Bug River, Camp Boiberik, Crossing the Shadows, Czarnawczyce, farm, fields, film, Fishl Kolko, flirting, folkshul, Future and Past, Itzik Gottesman, Josh Waletzky, Kapelye, Khane Mlotek, Lazar Weiner, Leibush Lehrer, Lublin, Mariam Nirenberg, marriage, Mezritsh, Michael Winograd, Pete Rushefsky, Poland, Rebecca Kaplan Muranaka, Russian, rye, secular Yiddish, seder, Sholem Aleichem Folk Institute, Sholom Waletzky, Slavic, Tsharnovtshits, Tsirl Waletzky, Vladimir Heifetz, Workmen's Circle, Yaninke, Yanyinke, Yiddishist, Yosl Mlotek, yugnt-fareyn, Yugntruf, Zalman Mlotek.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.